What is An Operculum?

-- Leave it, while keeping it clean, to see if it resolves on its own
+- Leave it to see if it resolves on its own while keeping the area clean

 - Either scalpel off or laser off the tissue from the biting surface of the tooth and let it heal at the correct height